tbrowder/GNU-FreeFont-OTF/README.md

 Font samples
 ------------

 This package includes an installed Raku script, `make-gnu-ff-samples`, to produce a page of *pangrams* in several languages for a selected font.
+(See more information about pangrams and a large list of them for many languages at [https://clagnut.com](https://clagnut.com).)

 Please create an issue if you want one changed or added for your language.
 Languages currently shown are: